Heliemdiety/BreezeIQ/README.md

 2)) Run the Python prediction model directly on the ESP32 using frameworks like MicroPython or TensorFlow Lite for on-device AI, allowing the fan to operate independently without needing a laptop.
 3)) Add Wi-Fi control via a mobile app for remote monitoring and manual overrides.
 4)) Integrate voice control using Alexa, Google Assistant, or custom commands.

+#wokwi simulation
+used led as output (as wokwi does not have a motor driver and motor.)